 I got a call one evening from a friend wanting to know if I wanted a table.
-The logical part of my brain would have asked what kind of condition it was in, but the FREE part of my brain took over and logic never made it to the surface.
+The logical part of my brain would have asked what kind of condition it was in, but the FREE part of my brain took over, and logic never made it to the surface.
 No matter the condition, I was now the proud owner of a free table without a top.
 What in the world?
 This would be perfect for a Mosaic Table.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-Mosaic Table Top Created From Grandma’s China
+Mosaic Table Created From Grandma’s China

 Getting China Prepared For Application

 After mixing all the china in one big container, I took a hammer to the dishes and broke them into random pieces.
 If you have never had the chance to break dishes before, let me tell ya, it’s therapeutic.
-I placed them in a pillowcase first to protect myself from flying porcelain and then I took my hammer and went at it.
+I placed them in a pillowcase first to protect myself from flying porcelain, and then I took my hammer and went at it.
 Okay, let me assure you that all the china dishes I used for this table were irreparable and damaged.
 No good china was harmed in the making of this masterpiece.

-Adhesive For Attaching The China Pieces
+Adhesive For Attaching The China Pieces To The Tabletop

-Filling In The Gaps
+Filling In The Gaps On The Mosaic Table

-The End Results Were Stunning
+The End Results Of The Mosaic Table

 Grandma’s Mosaic China Table